 Curious about what happened during the Nudge Global Impact Challenge 2017?
 Take a look at our report on this page and follow the journey of 90 participants from all over the world during this life-changing event.

-Check out our compilation video of the 2017 Nudge Global Impact Challenge.
+Check out our compilation video and reward trip video of the 2017 Nudge Global Impact Challenge.

 Winners of the Nudge Global Impact Challenge 2017!

 The winners have been announced!
 Congratulations to (fltr) Erin Groot – Hermsen (Unilever), Anacelle Bautista (wild card participant) and Sabine Oudt (ABN AMRO), Best Global Young Leaders in Sustainability!

 10 finalists for becoming Best Global Young Leaders in Sustainability 2017

 Based on their performance throughout the Challenge, as evaluated by their peers and professionals, 10 finalists have been selected.
 They will be pitching their Impact Statement on stage shortly, we wish them luck!